SpiritsCreations/FiveM-Lore-Friendly-Pack/README.md

 _Tested upon [Build ID 3258](https://zap-hosting.com/guides/docs/fivem-gamebuild/)_

+_Currently there is an issue causing a FiveM Server Crash, I am looking into this, hopefully via the next update this issue should be ironed out, thanks for your patience! :)_

 This Pack is currently a work in progress!

 A collection of **Lore-Friendly** vehicles from [GTA5-Mods](https://gta5-mods.com/).
 This pack features a mixture of add-on/replace aswell as tuning cars.
 Some also feature custom sounds, Custom sounds built into the FxManifest.